expressjs/expressjs.com/en/advanced/best-practice-performance.md

 Using any of these process managers will suffice to keep your application up, even if it does crash from time to time.

-However, StrongLoop PM has lots of features specifically targeting production deployment.
+However, StrongLoop PM has lots of features that specifically target production deployment.
 You can use it and the related StrongLoop tools to:

 * Build and package your app locally, then deploy it securely to your production system.
 * Automatically restart your app if it crashes for any reason.